 You must have a very clear picture of the current state, being the foundation to draw possible targets and transitions.
 You will probably need iterations between architecture, product, organization, and engineering.
 We also have choices to make whatever the repo model we will decide.

 Your repo is not everything, even if it’s structuring.
 You can consult this article for more details about repo’s myths.
 The interrelated elements of our repo need clarification to improve our repository model decision.

 Your repo is structuring, but not everything.Antoine Craske

 Choices are required.
 As we will see later on, any option is subject to trade-offs; there is no perfect solution.
 Our “Why” will guide our decisions, avoiding a never-ending comparison table of pros and cons.
 We have to focus on the main differentiators that articulate our system.

 The significant elements of our repos lie in our communication flows, dependencies management, and architectural style.
 Interactions balance between centralization and decentralization.
 Your cursor needs adjustment depending on your organizational system.
 Dependencies exist in any case; we have to choose how to manage them.
 Similarly, we can rely on a centralized model (e.g. shared libraries) or a decentralized one (e.g. code duplication that needs management).

 Our architectural style is the last element to integrate.
 It needs alignment with our quality engineering perspective, as well as its interactions and dependencies.
 I strongly suggest being clear on the anti-patterns and pitfalls of architectural style before deciding here.
-We can end up with a different architecture for different contexts like Airbnb did with a front and back perimeter.
+We can end up with a different architecture for different contexts.

 The value of the process is to focus us on the “right product” before trying to get the “product right”.
 At this stage, we are ready to balance possible options for our repository model.